hww/open-goal-type-system-for-racket/README.md

 Syntax tree advantage over s-expression is that Syntax-tree has information about position of Syntax-object in source file.
 Thus error information may contain necessary debugging information.

+## Status

+It is mostly works, the test code in deftype.rkt parsing the all-types.gc file with 34k lines and defining 1539 types and 89 enums.
+For futue development reuired only a bugfixing and making better error messaging with Racket exeptions handling and Syntax locations.

 ## Files

 - interfaces.rkt -- Interface for all types